fickryiman/fickryiman/README.md

   code: ['JavaScript', 'React', 'Redux', 'Ruby on Rails', 'HTML/CSS', 'MySQL', 'PostgreSQL', 'MongoDB'],
   askMeAbout: ['javascript', 'computer network', 'food recipes', 'music'],
   challenge: 'being a full-time remote full-stack web developer for american/european company',
-  funFacts: ['If I could work in a different department for the day I would choose the marketing team because their projects are dynamic and interesting', 'I love cooking and every Sunday my partner and I pick a new recipe to prepare together', 'My dreams are sometimes in Austria or Netherlands'] }
+  funFacts: ['In a few years, I see myself working in a more client-facing role with the company', 'I love cooking and every Sunday my partner and I pick a new recipe to prepare together', 'My dreams are sometimes in Austria or Netherlands'] }